WebexSamples/webex-bot-starter/README.md

 - [ ] Sign up for nGrok (save API key) and start it on your machine (save the port number and public web address)

-- [ ] Join a room in Cisco sparkbotstarter
+- [ ] Join a room in Cisco Spark

+- [ ] Add the bot to the room in Spark

-- [ ] Obtain the roomId from the Cisco Spark API
+- [ ] Obtain the roomId from an authenticated GET using the Cisco Spark API

-- [ ] Create a webhook with the roomId and using your nGrok address
+- [ ] Create a webhook with the roomId and using your nGrok address by POSTing to Cisco Spark API

-- [ ] Add the
+- [ ] Add the port/nGrok address to your bot server config

 - [ ] Turn on your bot server with ```npm start```